incubus8/jenius-interview-seed/README.md

 ## APIs

-This project exposes some APIs for healthchecking.
+This project exposes some APIs.

 | Method | Endpoint | Demonstrates |
 |---|---|---|